tiloc/faiadashu/doc/overview.md

 The library is trying to make as few assumptions as possible about its operating environment.

 ### Supported versions of Flutter™ SDK
-This library depends on Flutter™ SDK 2.0, or later.
+This library depends on Flutter™ SDK 2.8.0, or later.
 It is null-safe.
 It cannot be used with earlier versions of the SDK.

 ### Support for the FHIR Standard
-Faiadashu FHIRDash focuses on the user interface.
+Faiadashu focuses on the user interface.
 The underlying data models and specifications are adopted from the FHIR standard and the FHIR-FLI `fhir` library.
+It uses the R4 version of the library, and thus is aligned with the R4 editions of FHIR, or any other Implementation Guide it supports.

 [![Pub Version](https://img.shields.io/pub/v/fhir?label=pub.dev&labelColor=333940&logo=dart)](https://pub.dev/packages/fhir)
 https://pub.dev/packages/fhir